quiverteam/Engine/README.md

 ### Windows

+1. Install [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/), Make sure to go to Individual components and install `C++ MFC for v142 build tools (x86 and x64)`

-1. Install [Perl](http://strawberryperl.com/), open Perl Command Line and enter `cpan String::CRC32`.
+2. Install [Perl](http://strawberryperl.com/), open Perl Command Line and enter `cpan String::CRC32`.
 This is needed for building shaders.

-2. Run src/createallprojects.bat and build the solution in Release, Debug is broken currently.
+3. Run src/createallprojects.bat and build the solution in Release, Debug is broken currently.

-3. Run src/materialsystem/stdshaders/buildallshaders.bat, then build stdshader projects.
+4. Run src/materialsystem/stdshaders/buildallshaders.bat, then build stdshader projects.

-4. Edit game/make_dir_junction.bat with your HL2 install directory if needed and Run.
+5. Edit game/make_dir_junction.bat with your HL2 install directory if needed and Run.
+This is needed because the VPK support is a bit different from Source 2013, so if you have too many and/or too long search paths, you will hit the a limit in V_AppendSlash.
+This will hopefully be fixed soon.

 You can run the engine with run_mod_hl2.bat or run_hl2r.bat.